Japanese Mayo (Kewpie Style Mayonnaise)

 Toichiro Nakashima invented Kewpie mayo in 1924 after a trip to the US where he discovered mayonnaise.
 He brought the idea back to Japan with the goal of creating his own mayonnaise – one that would be nutritious and tasty enough for everyone to enjoy.

 Kewpie mayo is sweet and fruity, has a hint of umami and an assertive eggy taste.
-It’s a less sweet version of Miracle Whip and has a richer flavor than classic American mayonnaise.
-It’s light yellow in color and the consistency is thicker than its American cousin.
+It’s a less sweet version of Miracle Whip and has a richer flavor than the original Spanish mayonnaise.
+It’s light yellow in color and the consistency is thicker than regular mayo.

 It’s important to note that the Kewpie mayo sold in Japan tastes slightly different than the US version.
 That’s because MSG is used in the Japanese recipe for an added kick of umami but has been removed here in the US because it’s still viewed as a bad ingredient (this myth has been debunked for years by the way, you can read all about it here).